Say Goodbye to Back Pain: How STRETCHING Can Help If You Sit All Day

 Why Sitting Causes Back Pain

-Over time, these imbalances can result in:
+Over time, these imbalances can lead to:

 • Lower back pain

-• Poor posture in standing
+• Poor posture

 • Tight hips and hamstrings